-There are many yarns that crafters recommend for potholders.
+There are many yarns crafters recommend for potholders.

 Potholders make excellent knitting projects when you want something quick and easy.
-Plus they are functional and fun to knit.
+Plus, they’re functional and fun to knit.

-The best yarn for potholders is going to be one which does not transfer heat.
+The best yarn for potholders is one that doesn’t transfer heat.
 Cotton is the best choice for potholders.
-Wool is also a great option for potholders.
+Wool yarn is also a great option for potholders.

-I also explore what yarn not to use in potholders – looking at you here acrylic yarn 🙂
+I also explore what yarn not to use in potholders – looking at you acrylic yarn. 🙂

 Table of Contents